 - People starting out who figure to rely mostly on store walk-in traffic are going to find it a tough grind.
 Hourly pay will be minimum wage or a bit better depending on the store.
 The real money is in commission.
-Working on commission, O'Hara says, is the toughest thing for second-career people with advanced degrees to get used to.
+Working on commission, O'Hara says, is the toughest thing for second-career people with college degrees to get used to.

-- Every dealership has a person or people dedicated to following sales leads that come from the Internet, especially from online shopping sites like AOL Autos.
+- Every dealership has a person or people dedicated to following sales leads that come from the Internet, especially from online shopping sites like Autoblog.
 Some people, says O'Hara, live off their phone and like that end of the business.
 Others are more comfortable working leads in person.
 Social media is becoming increasingly important to vehicle sellers, and those who are comfortable in that space use it as a tool to stay in touch with customers they have helped for years.

 - How is the business for women?
-It can be terribly lucrative.
-Laurie Moses, who works at Suburban Ford in Waterford Township, Mich. (not a Group 1 dealership) was named top seller for Ford Motor Co. for 2012.
-She sold 559 vehicles last year.
+It can be impressively lucrative.
+Laurie Moses, who works at Suburban Ford in Waterford Township, Mich. (not a Group 1 dealership) was named top seller for Ford Motor Co. in 2012, selling 559 vehicles that year.
 The 36-year old has been at it since 1996.
 The early days of selling cars wasn't easy, she said.
 "It was more difficult when I didn't have (regular clients).
-I had to prove I knew as much as the man who sat next to me," she said.
+I had to prove I knew as much as the man who sat next to me."
 Her experience pays off.
 "Now the trust is there and customers know I know what I'm talking about," Moses said.
 For a person considering vehicle sales as a career, Moses advises not giving up.
 "It's tough.
 There is a lot of rejection.
-I see a lot of people give up and go do something else but they will never get to where I'm at (by quitting)," she said.
-"You have to have a good attitude."
+I see a lot of people give up and go do something else but they will never get to where I'm at (by quitting).
+You have to have a good attitude."

 - Is there a type of person who is best suited to selling cars?
 Group 1's O'Hara says he has seen a lot of overlap between people in the mortgage banking field cross over when the housing market went soft a few years ago.
 But he has also seen teachers, salespeople in other fields and even managers in other industries who got tired of managing other people and just want to manage themselves.
 It may sound obvious, he says, but you have to want to work with people and be willing to talk all day.
-The ability to network is key to success.
-And you have to be adept at managing a database of people--that's where your livelihood is going to come from.
+The ability to network is a key to success.
+And you have to be adept at managing a database of people – that's where your livelihood is going to come from.
 And when you take care of customers the right way, they tend to want to share the experience with their family and friends, and that's how success in the business is born.